timholy/ProfileView.jl/README.md

   for later investigation.

-- Right-clicking on a bar calls the `edit()` function to open the line in an editor
+- Right-clicking on a bar calls the `edit()` function to open the line in an editor.
+(On a trackpad, use a 2-fingered tap.)

-- CTRL-click lets you zoom in on a specific region of the image, and click-drag lets you pan the view.
-You can pan by scrolling the mouse (scroll=vertical, SHIFT-scroll=horizontal), and change zoom level with CTRL-scroll.
-You can also use your keyboard (arrow keys, plus SHIFT and CTRL modifiers).
-Double-click to restore the full view.
+- CTRL-clicking and dragging will zoom in on a specific region of the image.
+You can also control the zoom level with CTRL-scroll (or CTRL-swipe up/down).

+  CTRL-double-click to restore the full view.

+- You can pan the view by clicking and dragging, or by scrolling your mouse/trackpad (scroll=vertical, SHIFT-scroll=horizontal).

 ## Command-line options